Mam'selle

+Background

-The song originally appeared in the movie, The Razor's Edge, with Tyrone Power in 1947.
+The song originally appeared in the movie, The Razor's Edge, with Tyrone Power in 1947, with French lyrics and in instrumental form.

+1947 hits

 Five versions of the song became top ten hits in 1947: by Art Lund, by Dick Haymes, by Frank Sinatra, by Dennis Day, and by The Pied Pipers.
-Frankie Laine had a hit jazz version, renowned for its vibe solo by Lou Singer.
+Frankie Laine had a hit jazz version, renowned for its vibe solo by Lou Singer.: